Contents

 📚Also read: Freezing eggs after 35: What you need to know

-What is the timeline for egg freezing in the UK?
+What is the Timeline for Egg Freezing in the UK?

-Do you do IVF after freezing eggs?
+Do you Do IVF after Freezing Eggs?

-Yes, after freezing eggs comes the process of IVF- rather a variation of it known as ICSI or intra cytoplasmic sperm injection.
+Yes, after freezing eggs comes the process of IVF- rather, a variation of it known as ICSI or intra-cytoplasmic sperm injection.

-The process of IVF involves the egg and its surrounding cells being exposed to sperm in a dish, incubated in the lab.
+The process of IVF involves the egg and its surrounding cells (cumulus cells) being exposed to sperm in a dish, incubated in the lab.
 But with egg freezing, the surrounding cells are removed before freezing, leaving only ICSI possible.

 With ICSI, a single sperm cell is inserted into every egg retrieved and checked for embryo growth.
 On day 5 or 6 of embryo growth, an embryo transfer is planned to insert the growing embryo into the uterus.

-How long can you freeze your eggs in the UK?
+How Long can You Freeze Your Eggs in the UK?

 With recent changes in law, you will be able to store eggs, sperm and embryos for up to 55 years from the date of storage.
 This is under the condition that the consent form is renewed every 10 years.